- Appellate Practice

-Joseph Vaughan has spent the past thirty-six years defending employers and insurance carriers large and small against an array of ever-changing claims and exposures.
+Joseph Vaughan has spent the past thirty-nine years defending employers and insurance carriers large and small against an array of ever-changing claims and exposures.
 He has acted as both litigator and advisor to his clients, counseling them on ways to mitigate operational risks and strategies that add value to their bottom line.

 Joseph remains vigilant of constantly evolving statutes and case law and their potential impact on employment practices, as well as the exposures that these changes often create.
 He regularly provides his clients with education and training on a customized in-house basis and has dedicated his practice to preserving and promoting his clients’ best interests financially and as leaders in their respective industries.